abdulbaruwa/tennisai/README.md

 * Include mined data for International Tennis Europe and Junior ATP tournament.

 ## Tech
 The project was initially to be based on Xamarin's cross platform development framework, which I have now canned in favour of Google's Dart-based [flutter](http://flutter.io/) platform.
-Though in Alfa, flutter's development experience to be a whole load better than Xamarin's.
+Though in Alfa, flutter's development experience is yet a whole loads better than Xamarin's.
 [Hot reloading](https://flutter.io/hot-reload/#using-hot-reload) is just freaking awesome.